Lobelia inflata

 References and Sources

-Christina Sinadinos, David Hoffman, Bryan Bowen, all relevant CHSHS lectures.
+Christa Sinadinos, David Hoffman, Bryan Bowen, all relevant CHSHS lectures.